Cardinia healthcare practices are struggling with critical staffing shortages

 No-Show Prevention Reminders

 The AI sends automated reminders via SMS and phone call 48 hours and 2 hours before each appointment.
 Patients can confirm, reschedule, or cancel with a simple reply.
 When a cancellation comes in, the AI immediately offers the slot to patients on the waitlist.
-Practices using AI reminders typically reduce no-shows from 15% to under 5%.
+Practices using AI reminders typically see no-show rates fall substantially.

 After-Hours Triage Support